Command center monitoring & its best practices

 Humans have limited attention periods.
 It becomes challenging for operators to focus after a while.
 However, this problem can be contoured with smart surveillance scheduling.
 Operators can switch their monitoring duties every two to four hours.
 Therefore, they can conduct effective surveillance, round-the-clock.
 Meanwhile, you can keep them engaged and refreshed with a different set of surveillance tasks.

 This may sound contradictory to e-surveillance monitoring.
 However, it is true that with more monitors the detection rates also decrease.
 It has a solution too.
 Today technology has opened doors for possibilities that were difficult even a few years back.
-By leveraging flagship surveillance tools you can fit multiple cameras feeds on a single screen.
+By leveraging flagship surveillance tools you can fit multiple camera feeds on a single screen.
 As a result, the detention rate increases, and operators make sure nothing goes unnoticed.

 A command center should figure out what their most sensitive and priority spots are.
 The video feed of those places should always appear on the larger monitor.
 For example, the live video feed of activities & traffic of the main gate in a power plant should appear on the main large screen rather than the visual of its canteen.
 Besides, the screens should be a little tilted just below the operator’s eye level so that they don’t get stained easily and can monitor for a longer period effectively.